COPYRIGHT, PLEASE NOTE

 Click for a large image

-All the 112 frames used are shown in this image.
-Since many of the frames are originally shot as independent artworks, panel structure is very complex.
-Also different instruments has a different field of view and resolution, so mosaic panels are at three different size.
+All 118 frames used in this image are displayed here.
+Since many of these frames were originally captured as independent artworks, the panel structure is highly complex.
+Additionally, different instruments have varying fields of view and resolutions, resulting in mosaic panels of three different sizes.

 DETAILS